Did you know that 68% of business leaders feel their cybersecurity risks are increasing? [1]

 Your cybersecurity systems can only help you if they’re up to date!

 Your employees are your first line of defense against cybercrime.
-They’re the ones opening emails, accessing files, and saving data to the network—so it’s absolutely essential for them to be educated on best cybersecurity practices if you want to protect your business.
+They’re the ones opening emails, accessing files, and saving data to the network—so it’s essential for them to be educated on best cybersecurity practices if you want to protect your business.

 We recommend regularly educating your employees on cybersecurity practices through online workshops or company-wide group presentations about different policies and local laws, especially emphasizing the impact on their privacy.